landao314/bluetooth_hid_gamepad/readme.md

 **Report Map Characteristic:** All data transferred must be formatted as reports whose structure is defined in this characteristic.
 The Report Map characteristic is used to define formatting information for Input Report, Output Report, and Feature Report data transferred between a HID Device and HID Host.
 It is a list of items each containing an item type and its value that provides information on how data can be used and other information regarding physical aspects of the device.
 The length and content of a Report Map vary depending on the number of data fields required for the device’s report or reports.

 This application's Report Map is based on the example given in [Device Class Definition for Human Interface Devices (HID)](https://www.usb.org/sites/default/files/documents/hid1_11.pdf)
-(Appendix C: Keyboard Implementation).
-It contains the basic 8 byte long keyboard report which will be described in details later.
+(Appendix C: gamepad Implementation).
+It contains the basic 6 byte long gamepad report which will be described in details later.

 | Value      | Item                                               |
 | :--------- |:---------------------------------------------------|